awsdocs/aws-greengrass-developer-guide/doc_source/IoT-SDK.md

    python --version
    ```

-   If no version information is returned or if the version number is less than 2\.7 for Python 2 or less than 3\.3 for Python 3, then install Python 2\.7\+ or Python 3\.3\+ by following the instructions in [Downloading Python](https://wiki.python.org/moin/BeginnersGuide/Download)\.
-For additional information, see [Using Python on Windows](https://docs.python.org/3.6/using/windows.html) \(note the Python version number drop\-down menu\)\.
+   If no version information is returned or if the version number is less than 2\.7 for Python 2 or less than 3\.3 for Python 3, follow the instructions in [Downloading Python](https://wiki.python.org/moin/BeginnersGuide/Download) to install Python 2\.7\+ or Python 3\.3\+\.
+For more information, see [Using Python on Windows](https://docs.python.org/3.6/using/windows.html)\.

 1. Using a web browser, [download](https://s3.amazonaws.com/aws-iot-device-sdk-python/aws-iot-device-sdk-python-latest.zip) the AWS IoT Device SDK for Python `zip` file and and save it as `aws-iot-device-sdk-python-latest.zip` \(this should be the default name\)\.
-The `zip` file will typically be saved to your `Downloads` folder\.
-Decompress `aws-iot-device-sdk-python-latest.zip` to an appropriate location, such as your home directory \(i\.e\., `cd %HOME%`\)\.
-Note the file path to the decompressed `aws-iot-device-sdk-python-latest` folder\.
-In the next step, this file path will be indicated by *path\-to\-SDK\-folder*\.
+The `zip` file is typically be saved to your `Downloads` folder\.
+Decompress `aws-iot-device-sdk-python-latest.zip` to an appropriate location, such as your home directory \(for example, `cd %HOME%`\)\.
+Make a note of the file path to the decompressed `aws-iot-device-sdk-python-latest` folder\.
+In the next step, this file path is indicated by *path\-to\-SDK\-folder*\.

 1. From the elevated command prompt, run the following: